-Many homeowners and renters learn too late that homeowners insurance or renters insurance doesn’t cover damage or loss from flooding.
+Many homeowners and renters learn too late that their insurance doesn’t cover damage or loss from flooding.
 If you live on a floodplain or near a high-risk coastal area, this can be a serious problem.
-It can also be an issue for people who live in areas that were previoulsy considered low risk.
+It can also be an issue for people who live in areas that were previously considered low risk.

 How do you compare flood insurance policies?

 With the exception of some private policies, most flood insurance policies are identical.
 So finding the best flood insurance is really about comparing coverage limits and customer service.

 SuperMoney offers free flood insurance reviews.
 Check what others have to say about a flood insurance carrier before you make a decision.

 The following information will help you know what to look for (and what to ask) when shopping for flood insurance.

 What is flood insurance?

 Flood insurance is an insurance policy that covers damages to your property caused by a flood.
 For insurance purposes, a “flood” is defined as a temporary condition where two or more acres of normally dry land or two or more properties are fully or partially covered by water from one of the following:

 - An overflow of tidal or inland waters.

 - A rapid and unusual runoff or accumulation of surface waters due to any cause.